alpiepho/scoreboard_tn2/README.md

 ## Todo and Future Changes
 - refactor long files
-- fix settings landscape keyboard
 - More fonts
 - Fix more Lighthouse issues (might be in Flutter)
-- Fix top bar (but it does show time etc)
-- Fix no-rotation (setup but still rotates)

 ## Reference